tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 This is pretty compelling.
 We can learn from the bytecode with a very small amount of marginal new complexity.
 See [my implementation in ZJIT][zjit-partial-ssi], for example.
-All it really does is modify the abstract interpreter state when building SSA to take into account the new type refinement instructions.
+All it really does is modify the abstract interpreter state when building SSA out of `branchnil`, `branchif`, and `branchunless` bytecode instructions to take into account the new refined values.

 [zjit-partial-ssi]: https://github.com/ruby/ruby/pull/15915/changes#diff-a3cbeb79bf318b2aa8cc979260ba03b0204b436f745dd199a0e0c8ea5c871058